rusnuker/winapi_undocumented/shell32_Control_RunDLL.md

 ```

 ## Return value
-Seems like it's always 1.
-Maybe it returns nothing, I have no idea.
+-Seems like it's always 1.
+Maybe it returns nothing, I have no idea.-
+No return value!
+VOID